So, let me tell you about this chorizo and pepper frittata.

 - A small handful of parsley

-Fry the chorizo until just cooked.
-Then add the potatoes, spraying well with Fry Light.
-Fry for 5-10 minutes until coated in the chorizo oil and just getting crispy.
+- Fry the chorizo until just cooked.
+Then add the potatoes, spraying well with spray oil.
+Fry for 5-10 minutes until coated in the chorizo oil and just getting crispy

-Mix together the eggs, spring onion and chopped parsley.
-Add some salt and pepper to taste.
-I always do this in a large mug and beat with a fork — it’s just easier.
+- Mix together the eggs, peppers, and spring onion.
+Add salt and pepper and beat with a fork until everything is well combined

-After 5-10 minutes, the egg will be just about set.
-Take the pan off the heat and pop it under the grill until it’s firm, golden and the cheese has melted.
+- After 5-10 minutes, the egg will be just about set.
+Take the pan off the heat and put it under the grill until it’s firm, golden, and the cheese has melted